sanchayan721/Multi_agent_Immune_System/README.md

 ```

 #### Means of Communications
-  * [Cell Agent: ] In order to communicate with the cell in order to request it to change its DNA the virus agent uses FIPA-ACL "INFORM" Message Template with "Update_DNA_Message_From_Virus" communication channel.
+  * [Cell Agent: ] In order to communicate with the cell in order to request it to change its DNA the virus agent uses FIPA-ACL "INFORM" Message Template with Update_DNA_Message_From_Virus communication channel.

 ```java
     ACLMessage messageToCell = new ACLMessage(ACLMessage.INFORM);  // Message type